QuantiusBenignus/BlahST/README.md

 - **Can select speech input language and translate to English with the dedicated `wsiml` script**
 - **Option to use a [downloaded](https://huggingface.co/Mozilla/whisperfile/tree/main) portable [whisperfile](https://huggingface.co/Mozilla/whisperfile), (with a hotkey set for `wsi -w`)**
 - **The `blooper` utility does continuous "hands-free" speech input or dictation with automatic pasting loop, using xdotool or ydotool.
 Exits on longer silence and can be reactivated with a hotkey.**
 - **Interaction with local LLMs via [llama.cpp](https://github.com/ggerganov/llama.cpp) or a [llamafile](https://github.com/Mozilla-Ocho/llamafile), producing textual answers or translations that are both spoken back and available in the clipboard.
-This functionality is in the `wsiAI` script.**
+This functionality is in the `wsiAI` and `blahstbot` scripts.**
 - **EXPERIMENTAL: Added AI proofreader, triggered on any selected (editable) text by speech: "Computer, proofread ... or Computer be like Grammarly..".
 After a short while, the selected text should be automatically replaced by the LLM.**
-- **NEW: Low-latency speech chat with local LLMs via the `blahstbot` tool.
-Natural, spoken conversation with Gemma3 (preset in blahstbot).
-Text selected from anywhere can become part of the conversation.
+- **NEW: Low-latency speech chat with local LLMs (`blahstbot`).
+Natural, spoken conversation with an LLM with optional context loaded from any mouse-selected text.
 Please, see next video for a demo on an average Linux computer with a 12GB GPU (unmute audio)
   ([Another demo with multilingual speech chat](./SPEECH-CHAT.md))**

 https://github.com/user-attachments/assets/022adffc-3e13-48cd-be5d-5919f1d5cae7

 _The above video demonstrates using `blahstbot` for spoken interaction with Gemma3_12B, loaded in llama-server on localhost.
-There is no delay, the LLM actually answers unnaturally quickly, making the conversation smooth.
+There is no delay, the LLM actually answers quickly, making the conversation smooth.
 Under the hood, the script (triggered with a Gnome hotkey bound to `blahstbot -n`) passes the text from the recognized speech to llama-server, gets the response back, formats it and sends it to piper for TTS conversion, while also loading it in the clipboard.
 Note that the LLM fits completely in GPU VRAM, which helps the snappy performance._

 Using low-resource, optimized command-line tools, spoken text input happens very fast.
 Here is a demonstration video (please, UNMUTE the audio) with some local LLM features (AI assistant, translator, scheduller, CLI guide in testing stage):